 Cruise Industry Clients

-In the cruise industry, Virgin Voyages and Carnival Cruise Line have both installed bipolar ionization on its ships.
-Virgin’s newest ship, The Scarlet Lady, has BPI installed throughout the entire ship providing a new wellness and safety feature for passengers.
-The Valiant Lady, which will debut in May 2021, will also feature BPI throughout the ship. – Steve Levine
+In the cruise industry, Virgin Voyages and Carnival Cruise Line have both installed bipolar ionization on their ships.
+Virgin’s newest ship, The Scarlet Lady, has BPI installed throughout the entire boat,, providing passengers a new wellness and safety feature.
+The Valiant Lady, which will debut in May 2021, will also feature BPI throughout the boat. – Steve Levine

 What projects are currently in the works with Atmos Air Solutions?

-We have a lot of interesting new possible customers in the pipeline.
-Clearly, it’s too early to name names, but I can tell you that COVID-19 has created tremendous interest in AtmosAir Solutions and our BPI technology.
+We have a lot of fascinating new possible customers in the pipeline.
+It’s too early to name names, but I can tell you that COVID-19 has created tremendous interest in AtmosAir Solutions and our BPI technology.

 The pandemic has caused a surge in inquiries and new orders that have caused our sales to soar five-fold.
-We’ve already exceeded this year’s original sales goal and we are now looking at surpassing last year’s revenue by 600-700 percent. – Steve Levine
+We’ve already exceeded this year’s original sales goal and are now looking to surpass last year’s revenue by 600-700 percent. – Steve Levine

 Related: Businesses To Show Your Support In Chicago